 This report outlines the Metropolitan Planning Authority’s (MPA) development throughout the past 12 months.
 The MPA had a very productive year working closely with our key stakeholders to plan new suburbs, stimulate growth of commercial centres, drive urban renewal in strategically important locations and improve housing affordability.

-2015-16 was the organisation’s second full year as the MPA and I sincerely thank my authority colleagues and wish to acknowledge the contribution made by retiring board members Leonie Hemingway (Chair) and Laurinda Gardner (Deputy Chair).
+2015/16 was the organisation’s second full year as the MPA and I sincerely thank my authority colleagues and wish to acknowledge the contribution made by retiring board members Leonie Hemingway (Chair) and Laurinda Gardner (Deputy Chair).

 The Minister for Planning set a number of important priorities for the MPA; planning for significant sites and precincts; key inner city planning roles, planning for the Arden precinct in North Melbourne, planning support for development of the Fishermans Bend precincts, and preparation of an Inner City Framework Plan.
 Planning new suburbs in Melbourne’s growth areas remained a strong focus.
 The Authority also did significant planning work in regional Victoria.